QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 * For a Hicksian demand curve, hypothetical price vector  changes produce changes in   quantities determined that have only **substitution**  effects

   * changes in the price vector leave the $p^e + W$ unaltered because we freeze $\mu$ and solve for $W$

+Sometimes a Hicksian demand curve is called a **compensated** demand curve in order to emphasize that, to disarm the income (or wealth) effect associated with a price change, the consumer's wealth $W$ is adjusted.

 We'll discuss these distinct demand curves more  below.